Left Ventricular Aneurysm Treatment in Ahmedabad

 This combined approach improves overall heart function and long-term outcomes.

-Dr. Parmar’s approach to Left Ventricular Aneurysm Surgery is defined by a focus on ventricular restoration rather than simple aneurysm removal.
+Dr. Parmar’s approach to Left Ventricular Aneurysm Treatment is defined by a focus on ventricular restoration rather than simple aneurysm removal.
 By combining advanced ventricular reconstruction techniques with precise surgical judgment, he aims to restore normal heart mechanics, improve pumping efficiency, and prevent progression to end-stage heart failure.
 His goal is durable improvement in heart function, long-term survival, and meaningful quality of life—not just temporary symptom relief.

 L.V.
-Aneurysm Surgery Specialist
+Aneurysm Treatment Specialist

 Dr. Abhishek R. Parmar specializes exclusively in Left Ventricular (L.V.)
-Aneurysm Surgery focuses on the removal or reconstruction of the aneurysmal segment to restore normal ventricular shape, improve cardiac output, and prevent life-threatening complications.
+Aneurysm Treatment focuses on the removal or reconstruction of the aneurysmal segment to restore normal ventricular shape, improve cardiac output, and prevent life-threatening complications.

 Key Benefits: